-Students may change their major for a current term through the initial drop/add deadline for the term.
-Any change of major initiated after the drop/add deadline will be processed and applied to the subsequent term.
-The Center for Advising and Success is located in Student Union West Room 80.
+Students may change their program of study for a current term through the initial drop/add period for the term.
+Any program of study change initiated after the drop/add deadline will be processed and applied to the subsequent term.
+This request is processed in the Enrollment Services Office.